proinsias/proinsias.github.io/_posts/2017/2017-02-27-Spark-Orderby-partitioning.md

 ---
 layout: single
-title: "Spark: Orderby Partitioning"
+title: 'Spark: Orderby Partitioning'
+excerpt: The spark.sql.shuffle.partitions configuration option
 date: 2017-02-27 14:27
-modified: 2017-02-27 14:27
+modified: 2022-11-15 14:27
-categories: til
+categories: tips
 tags:
     - spark
-  - til
+    - tips
 ---

 Remember that `orderBy` uses the number of partitions specified by `spark.conf.get("spark.sql.shuffle.partitions")`.
 The default for this is 200.
-Can change manually to say 8 by using:
+You can change manually to say 8 by using:

 ```python
 spark.conf.set("spark.sql.shuffle.partitions", "8")`